grnet/flowspy/doc/installation/debian_wheezy.md

 Also, django rest framework package is required.
 In debian Wheezy it is not available, but one can install it via pip.

+Please note that if you install `djangorestframework>2.3` you will also need `South>=1`.
+You can only install this via pip since the debian wheezy version is 0.7.
+Also, only versions 2.x are supported.

 > **note**
 >
 > Set username and password for mysql if used